r2d4/rellm/README.md

 How does it work?
 ReLLM filters non-matching tokens pre-generation.
 For each token, ReLLM tests every possible completion against a partial regex.
 For the potential completions that do not match the pattern, ReLLM masks the logits so that the language model does not generate them.

+*If you are looking for a hosted version of ReLLM, check out the Thiggle Regex Completion API at [github.com/thiggle/api](https://github.com/thiggle/api)*

 ### Installation
 ```
 pip install rellm